Public and Media FAQs

 We don’t know.
 We set up the electronic calendar to include all of the agencies that filed meeting notices with us in calendar year 2014/2015.
 There may be other agencies that didn’t file notices during that time for some reason.
 For example, an agency may not have had a public meeting and so may not have filed a meeting notice.
 In addition, new agencies are often created by the General Assembly or by agencies themselves.
 For example, a principal department head might decide to create an advisory committee which would then need to file notices.

 You can get more information about the Open Meetings Law from many different sources.
 For example, you can get information from the Attorney General's website.
-Click here to go to that website.

 There are websites outside of State government which are also possible sources for information about the Open Meetings Law.
 Please note that the websites listed below are not part of the Secretary of State’s office.
 We offer this information in an effort to be helpful.

 * Public Records Law for North Carolina Local Governments by David Lawrence, is a book published by the School of Government at the University of North Carolina at Chapel Hill.
 Although the book mainly deals with Public Records Law and local government, it includes some information about State government and open meetings.
-Click here to go to the School of Government website.

 * The School of Government also has a blog, Coates Canons, which includes postings about the Open Meetings Law.
-Click here to go to the blog.